Do0mi/magnet/DASHBOARD_ENDPOINTS_REPORT.md

 **All fields are optional** - Only provided fields will be updated.

 **Validation Rules / قواعد التحقق:**
-- If items are updated, products are re-validated
+- If items are updated, products are re-validated (must exist and be approved)
+- **Note:** Stock validation is NOT performed on update (unlike create)
-- Shipping address must belong to customer
+- Shipping address must belong to customer (verified by matching address.user with order.customer)
 - Totals are recalculated if items or shipping cost change
+- If only shippingCost is updated, total = existing subtotal + new shippingCost
+- If items are updated, subtotal and total are recalculated from scratch
+- Product stock is NOT updated when order items are changed

 **Response / الاستجابة:**
 ```json